trustyai-explainability/lm-eval-server/README.md

 {"status":"success","job_pid":21920}
 ```

-The API for configuring the lm-evaluation-harness run matches the CLI arguments to lm-evaluation-harness in JSON form, e.g.:
+The API for requesting an lm-evaluation-harness job will automatically match the lm-eval CLI arguments:
 ```json
 {
   "model": "hf",